Intro to Writing

 Biology

-Tuition: $560/year (this includes tuition and lab fees)
+Tuition: $550 includes tuition and lab fees

 Chemistry

-Teacher: Dwight Daugherty - teach5460@gmail.com
+Teacher: Dwight Daugherty (teach5460@gmail.com)

-Tuition: $525/year (includes tuition and lab fees)
+Tuition: $550/year (includes tuition and lab fee

-Textbook: Textbook: Modern Chemistry by Raymond E Davis & Holt Rinehart And Winston ISBN-13: 978-0030511226 ISBN-10: 0030511224
+Modern Chemistry by Raymond E Davis & Holt Rinehart And Winston

 (available on Amazon or Abebooks.com, generally less than $20)

-Prerequisites: Algebra I
+Prerequisites: Algebra

 Course Description: Chemistry is the study of the structure and composition of matter that makes up all things and their environment.
 Chemistry also deals with the study of the changes of matter and the mechanisms by which changes occur.
 This class will cover topics such as elements, compounds and the structure of matter.
 We will look at chemical reactions, solution chemistry and acids and bases.
 Time permitting, we will also study nuclear chemistry.
 Virtual labs as well as basic standard chemistry labs will be a part of this course.
 Lab reports will be required at times which will involve organizing data and answering questions for the selected experiment.